toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 * The script updates only document with name="Holberton school" (all of them)
 * The update adds the attribute address with the value “972 Mission street”
 * The database name will be passed as option of mongo command

+#7.
+Delete by match
+A script that deletes all documents with name="Holberton school" in the collection school:

+* The database name will be passed as option of mongo command